Epistemology Group on Rationality

 University of Zurich

-ZEGRa is a research group based at the University of Zurich in Switzerland and led by Prof. Dr. Anne Meylan, Assistant Professor of Theoretical Philosophy (Tenure-Track).
+ZEGRa is a research group based at the University of Zurich in Switzerland and led by Prof. Dr. Anne Meylan, Full Professor of Theoretical Philosophy.

 Our research lies at the intersection of epistemology, metaethics and the philosophy of action and is, thereby, intended to bridge divides between theoretical and practical philosophy.
 Our research group is mainly — but not exclusively — interested in the following kind of questions: what counts as an irrational belief?
 What makes cognitive irrationality distinct from agentive irrationality (the one that occasionally characterizes our actions)?
 Is self-deception always reprehensible?
 What does it mean to believe things responsibly?